AikateriniT/H3-Information-security/README.md

 Define tactic and give an example.
 Define technique and subtechnique, and give an example of each.
 Define procedure, and give an example of each.
 ____________________________________________________________________________________________
 Define tactic and give an example.

+ - A specific malevolent behaviour which has a set of techniques
+ -

 Define technique and subtechnique, and give an example of each.

 Define procedure, and give an example of each.
 ____________________________________________________________________________________________